-3. Private Equity & Private Credit Funds: This investment type consists of twenty-seven private equity and five private credit funds.
-The private equity funds invest primarily in privately held U.S. and non-U.S. companies.
-The five private credit funds invest primarily in commercial real estate debt and debt instruments of upstream energy firms.
+3. Private Equity & Private Credit Funds: This investment type consists of twenty-five private equity and five private credit funds.
+The private equity funds invest primarily in other private equity funds, privately held U.S., and non-U.S. companies.
+The five private credit funds invest primarily in other private credit funds, commercial real estate debt and debt instruments of upstream energy firms.
 The fair value of these investments has been determined using a practical expedient based on the investments' NAV.
 It is expected that these investments will be held for the entire lives of the funds and will not be sold in the secondary market.
 Distributions from each fund will be received as the underlying assets are liquidated by the fund managers.
 It is expected that the underlying assets of these funds will be liquidated over the next one to 15 years, depending on the vintage year of each fund.